 My Dad was in the Army and we were stationed at The Presidio Army base there.
 For my 10th birthday, all I wanted was a Rat Bones skate deck, Independent Trucks and the best wheels and bearings we could afford.
 We drove into town, walked into Skates On Haight and walked out with exactly what I wanted.
 Eager to start skating as soon as I got home, I ran over and grabbed my buddy Keagan.
 Our plan was to skate off the post and start bombing down the hills in San Fran.
 We started skating through traffic and right before we got to the main gate, separating us from the rest of the city, the MP's (Military Police) arrested us.
 They didn't cuff us, but threw us into the back of their patrol car and brought us down to the station.
 We were sh#tting our pants.
 I only had my "real" board for 4 hours and was already in trouble.
 Our dads were called and they came and picked us up.
 Keagan's dad cut his board in half with a saw when they got home, but my dad spared mine and just grounded me for a while.
 I got my board back a few weeks later.

 Lesson Learned: I did what a lot of us do sometimes.
-We achieve a goal and then go fucking bananas and nearly lose everything in the excitement, kind of like when you hear of lottery winners or famous musicians going bankrupt and we wonder how the hell that's even possible.
-This is exactly how that shit happens.
+We achieve a goal and then go bananas and nearly lose everything in the excitement, kind of like when you hear of lottery winners or famous musicians going bankrupt and we wonder how that's even possible.
+This is exactly how that kind of thing happens.
 All the pent-up energy was released the moment we both had legit boards.
 We went nuts in the top of the goal bell curve.
-Celebrating goals is great, ride the high because it's short-lived but don't bet the farm in the short window of elation thaty rookies think will last forever...it won't and we were rookies.
+Celebrating goals is great, ride the high because it's short-lived but don't bet the farm in the short window of elation that rookies think will last forever...it won't and we were rookies.

 Pick Goal -> Struggle -> Achieve -> Short Lived Stoked Feeling -> Reset / Pick New Goal